minio/docs/docs/restic-with-minio.md

 ```

-Copy backups from the local machine to the bucket on minio server.
+Copy backups from the local machine to the bucket on Minio server.

 ```sh